-Minimalistic art is transcending to the textiles arena – and this rusty hills throw is the perfect example of that.
+Minimalistic art is transcending to the textiles arena – and this rusty hills throw is the perfect example of that – and ideal for your rattan chairs.
 Designed in terracotta colors, this chic pillow can instantly become the focal point of your living space.

 With its sleek and unique design, this hanging planter is a sculptural dream.
 Your plant’s future home keeps it curvy, smooth and loaded with the warmth of brick pigments.